Lamb Sunday Gravy

 • 2 dried bay leaves

-• 2 tablespoons rendered lamb tallow or cooking oil
+• 2 tablespoons cooking olive oil

 Serving